Traveling with your pet amid COVID-19 restrictions

 The Chase Sapphire Preferred® Card offers 2x points for every travel purchase, including pet travel fees (as long as the purchase is made directly with an airline or an OTA like Expedia or Priceline), which you can use when booking future travel.
 Points are worth 25% more when redeeming through the Chase Ultimate Rewards travel portal.
 The card also has no foreign transaction fees and includes trip cancellation/interruption insurance to protect your trip purchase.

 If you’re more interested in cash-back rewards, the Citi® Double Cash Card earns you 2% cash back on all purchases (1% when you buy, plus 1% as you pay).
 You can put the money you earn toward covering your pet travel costs.
+The information for the Citi Double Cash Card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 To maximize your credit card rewards when booking travel with a pet, consider your needs and how you want to be rewarded.
 You may be able to save on costs by booking airfare with points, whether that’s transferring your points directly to an airline or booking through a credit card’s travel rewards portal.
 With travel restrictions continually changing due to the COVID-19 pandemic, you may be interested in a card that offers trip reimbursement in case something out of the ordinary occurs.